August 9, 2017

 The day I returned to Switzerland to continue my sport management career with FIH.
 My second week on the job, I was sent to the Indoor Hockey World Cup, which unbeknownst to them was a great move as I had never seen a game before.
 It has been an ongoing process learning the ins and outs of field hockey, but over the past 7 months I have settled into my role that focuses on a new series of international developmental events.

 Working at an International Federation in Europe has been my goal since I applied for the FIFA Masters Programme in 2014 and this past year in Switzerland has been a unique experience.
-In 2016 I also spent 4 months in Switzerland but life couldn’t have been more different.
+In 2016 I spent 4 months in Switzerland as a student but life couldn’t have been more different.
 The transition from being a student to working in this country has provided many unexpected challenges, many of which I was laughably unprepared for, but at the same time it has provided an equal number of interesting opportunities.

 It has offered me the chance to accomplish goals that wouldn’t have been possible had I accepted a job offer at home last year.
-During the FIFA Master’s one of my classmates proposed to his girlfriend and invited us on the spot to his wedding in Brazil in 2018.
+During the FIFA Master, one of my classmates proposed to his girlfriend and invited us on the spot to his wedding in Brazil in 2018.
 In turn, I promised myself that I would attend this wedding if I had a fixed job in Europe by that time.
 It was a huge personal moment when I informed the lovely couple that not only would I attend their wedding, I would cross another item off my bucket list by hiking to Machu Picchu beforehand!

 It has also given me great pleasure to introduce some of my favourite people to the beauty that is Switzerland.